HectorRicardo/getLaunchIntent-bug/README.md

 # What is this?

-This minimal reproducible example shows that the method [`PackageManager.getLaunchIntentForPackage(packageName)`](https://developer.android.com/reference/android/content/pm/PackageManager#getLaunchIntentForPackage(java.lang.String)) is buggy.
+This minimal reproducible example shows that, for Android 10, the method [`PackageManager.getLaunchIntentForPackage(packageName)`](https://developer.android.com/reference/android/content/pm/PackageManager#getLaunchIntentForPackage(java.lang.String)) is buggy.
 We need to call [`setPackage(null)`]() on the intent returned to make it work correctly.

 # Conceptual explanation of the Minimal Reproducible Example: